 Belgian licences issued in this manner will be valid for temporary transit in other EU member states.
 But, where Australian residents in Belgium wish to leave Belgium and become resident in other EU member states, Belgian licences issued to Australians under this arrangement will not necessarily be recognised by other EU member states.
 Under EU rules, a member state has the right not to recognise a licence which has been issued by another member-state under a licence-exchange program.
 This may be the case in EU member states whose own licences are not recognised in Australia.

 The Embassy is aware of problems at some communes when officials have noted differences between their examples of Australian driving licences and the licence being presented.
 This has resulted in some applications being declined.

 Renewing your Australian licence while overseas

-If you are required to and wish to have your signature witnessed and/or photograph certified please telephone the Embassy Consular section on 02 286 05 00 to make an appointment.
-The fee payable in Euros to the Embassy for each of these consular acts is the Euro equivalent of $A 20.00 and $A 30.00 respectively.
-We can only cash payments, bank/credit card facilities are not available at the Embassy.
+If you are required to and wish to have your signature witnessed and/or photograph certified please telephone the Embassy Consular section on 02 286 05 00 to make an appointment and to inquire about any fees payable.

 Please note these fees do not include the fee for your licence which is payable directly to the relevant State or Territory Road Traffic Authority in Australia.
 An applicant should bring his/her passport and licence to the interview.
 It is the responsibility of the applicant to make his/her own arrangements to forward the application to Australia.